BROKER PRODUCT UPDATE: FILTER SEARCH RESULTS

 • The history of the property

-• Prove why this particular applicant is someone to back.
+• Why should a lender support you as an applicant over others?
 Include all relevant previous experience, preferably for similar schemes.

 • The strategy for the loan

-• What the developer plans to do, how long it will take and why it will lead to a successful outcome.
+• What the investor plans to do, how long it will take and why it will lead to a successful outcome.

 • The exit plan